The government is already cutting our care.

-Every one of these workers is vital to delivering the care you deserve.
+Every one of these workers is vital to delivering the care Manitoba families deserve.
 Without them, our health care will suffer.

 - Dietitians, who make sure hospital patients get healthy meals that support their recovery;

-- X-ray technologists and lab technologists, whose skill and expertise play a critical role in helping doctors make the right diagnosis and choose the right treatment.
+- X-ray technologists and lab technologists, whose skill and expertise play a critical role in helping doctors make the right diagnosis and choose the right treatment; and

-And there are many more… all of them dedicated to your health.
+And there are many other skilled health care workers dedicated to patients.

 That's why MGEU is speaking out.

-The damage to our health care is already starting, and it's only going to get worse if we don't stand up together.
+The damage to our health care has already started, and it's only going to get worse if we don't stand up together.

-As Manitoba's largest union, representing more than 16,000 people working in health care, we are a strong voice for health care.
-And we know we have a responsibility to speak out — because every one of our members relies on Manitoba's network of health services for themselves and their families.
+As Manitoba's largest union, representing 17,500 people working in health care, we are a strong voice for health care.
+And we know we have a responsibility to speak out.
+Every one of our 40,000 members relies on Manitoba's network of health services for themselves and their families.